Colman-Bashore/RPr-Chakraborty-2021/docs/report/bashore-analysis-plan.md

-# Planned revisions to reproduction of ....
+# Revisions to reproduction of Chakraborty et al

 Author: Colman Bashore